-In light of theorem~\ref{thm:Stricter_Preference}, axiom~\ref{ax:newcaution} can be understood to imply underlying ambiguity aversion tendencies.
-Likewise, axiom \ref{ax:newCinD} states that a preference is ambiguity loving.
-One can go further and view the set of beliefs unique to the competing act ($ C / D$) as representing ambiguity-aversion tendencies while the uniquely status quo set of beliefs ($D / C$) captures ambiguity-loving tendencies.
+In light of Proposition~\ref{prop_attitude}, one may view the set of beliefs $C\setminus D$, used to evaluate the competing act, but not the status quo, as representing uncertainty-aversion tendencies.
+While the set $D\setminus C$ of beliefs that are used to evaluate the status quo, but not the alternative act, as capturing uncertainty-loving tendencies.

-Equipped with an understanding of the descriptive behavior $C$ and $D$ represent, we can provide a narrative for how agents with different sets of priors may differ in their attitudes toward ambiguity.
-So say that $A,B \subset \Delta(\Omega)$ are disjoint set of priors, with $A$ and $A\cup B$ being closed and convex.
-Consider the TFC preferences In light of Theorem~\ref{thm:Stricter_Preference}, $\succ_2$ describes an agent whose preference is more ambiguity averse than $\succ_1$, specifically one that is reluctant to choose acts that are ambiguous in their evaluation through priors in $B$.
-Conversely, $\succ_3$ describes an agent who is more ambiguity loving than $\succ_1$.
-They are reluctant to choose a constant act over an act that could provide high expected utility under priors in $B$, Finally, $\succ_4$ is {\em both more ambiguous averse and loving} than $\succ_1$.
+We may, in particular, provide a narrative for how agents with different sets of priors may differ in their attitudes toward uncertainty.
+Say that $A,B \subset \Delta(\Omega)$ are two disjoint, closed, and convex sets of priors.
+Consider the twofold multiprior preferences

+where $\overline{\mathrm{co}}$ denote the closed convex hull operator.
+As implied by Proposition~\ref{prop_attitude}, $\succ_2$ describes an agent whose preference is more uncertainty averse over the alternative than $\succ_1$, specifically, one that is reluctant to choose acts that are ambiguous in their evaluation through priors in $B$.
+Conversely, $\succ_3$ describes an agent who is more uncertainty loving over the status quo than $\succ_1$, one who is reluctant to choose a constant act over a status quo that could provide high expected utility under priors in $B$.
+Finally, $\succ_4$ is both more ambiguity averse and loving than $\succ_1$.